Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 ### **Products**
 <img src="media/images/product_tab.png">

-All products have their own product tab on the homepage for quick and easy viewing.
+All products have their own product card on the homepage for quick and easy viewing.
 A goal of the site was for users to have quick access, so they can start looking at and listening to records staright away.
-On the product tabs some quick information is provided, such as title, artist and price.
+On the product cards some quick information is provided, such as title, artist and price.
 Users can also quickly add to basket, click 'view' to review more details and also listen to the track via Spotify.

 ### **Product Details**
 <br>